My Dogs Balls Are Natural

 - My dog is friendly, submissive and not aggressive to other dogs.

 Irrelevant.
 Dogs do not live in a vacuum.
 Being unaltered isn’t always about how well behaved your dog is to others.
-Your perfect little unaltered angel will set off the chemistry in a dog park, play group, doggie daycare, boarding facility or any passerby on the street faster than Boy George eating a corndog at the White Party in South Beach.
+Your perfect little-unaltered angel will set off the chemistry in a dog park, playgroup, doggie daycare, boarding facility or any passerby on the street faster than Boy George eating a corndog at the White Party in South Beach.
 Male dogs can smell a bitch in heat miles away and will seek her out as a biological and behavioral reflexive response.
-I is extrememly unhealthy and devastating to a dog to sequester them which would be abusive and socially and enrichment depriving, then I strongly consider having them spayed or neutered to make life easier and less stressful for your dog and you.
+It is incredibly unhealthy and devastating to a dog to sequester them which would be abusive and socially and enrichment depriving, then I strongly consider having them spayed or neutered to make life easier and less stressful for your dog and you.
 It isn’t solely about the way your dog reacts to other dogs but how other dogs react to your unaltered male/female.
 Which is why unaltered dogs are smartly not allowed in doggie daycares, dog parks, boarding facilities or allowed to leave any shelter, adoption or rescue agency intact.
 Intact dogs set off the chemistry of other dogs they come into contact in a negative, unhealthy, unfriendly way.
-Otherwise friendly dogs become aggressive, territorial, possessive, unfriendly, controlling, unruly, competitive…etc. Just like some men get around women.
+Otherwise, friendly dogs become aggressive, territorial, possessive, hostile, controlling, unruly, competitive…etc. Just like some men get around women.